ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   time
     Daily time period when the user is allowed to login.

-    The value for this option must be in the format "HHMM:HHMM".
+    The value for this option must be in the format :literal:`"HHMM:HHMM"`.

     Enclose the time value in quotes (for example, "0900:1700") to avoid YAML parsing issues.

     This field uses a 24\-hour format.

     This field also accepts the value :literal:`anytime` to indicate a user is free to login at any time of the day.

+    This option is valid for :emphasis:`state=create` and :emphasis:`state=update`.

     | **required**: False
     | **type**: str